New India central bank chief raises hopes with action plan

 Among Rajan's measures, he said banks should gradually be allowed to decrease their mandatory holdings of government securities, which would free up capital for lending.

-He also said new bank licenses should be awarded on an ongoing basis.
-The central bank is now in the process of awarding the first new bank licenses in a decade.
+He also said new bank licences should be awarded on an ongoing basis.
+The central bank is now in the process of awarding the first new bank licences in a decade.

 Rajan also proposed the issue of inflation-indexed bonds linked to the consumer price index, an indication that the central bank may soon shift its inflation benchmark from the wholesale price index.